All Episodes

 That's what the Clinton administration did.

-Uh very poorly since the North Koreans violated the agreed framework almost from the time it was signed.
+Very poorly since the North Koreans violated the agreed framework almost from the time it was signed.

-And I would also say, Senator, that we do have the opportunity for bilateral negotiations with North Korea in the context of the six party talks, if North Korea would come back to them.
+And I would also say, Senator, that we do have the opportunity for bilateral negotiations with North Korea in the context of the six-party talks if North Korea would come back to them.

 Very poorly.

-Uh very poorly since the North Koreans violated the agreed framework for the time it was.
+Very poorly since the North Koreans violated the agreed framework the time it was signed, as all communist countries do.

 Ed Koch.